Aspect ratio (image): 1:1

 1:1 is the classic Kodak image, and is available as a choice in some digital still cameras, and hearkens back to the days of film cameras when the square image was popular with photographers using twin lens reflex cameras.
 These medium format cameras used 120 film rolled onto spools.
 The 6 × 6 cm image size was the classic 1:1 format in the recent past.
 120 film can still be found and used today.
 Many Polaroid instant films were designed as square formats.
 Furthermore, up until August 2015, photo-sharing site Instagram only allowed users to upload images in 1:1 format.
-In 2017, Fujifilm added the 1:1 Instax Square format to their lineup of instant film cameras.
+In 2017, Fujifilm added the 1:1 Instax Square format to their lineup of instant film cameras with the SQ10, followed by the fully analogue SQ6 in 2018.

 5:4

-Common in large and medium format photography ('6x7' cameras, actual size 56 × 70 mm), which fits the common print paper size of 8 × 10 in without cropping and is still in common use for prints from digital cameras.
+Common in large and medium format photography (with "6 × 7" cameras that have an actual size of 56 × 70 mm), which fits the common print paper size of 8 × 10 in without cropping and is still in common use for prints from digital cameras.